View courses in

 - Youth Justice & Advocacy

-SED DS 700: Advanced Seminar in Sport and Exercise Psychology
+SED DS 700: Advanced Seminar in Sport, Exercise, and Performance Psychology

 SED PE 103: Introduction to Physical Activity and Movement

 In this course, students will examine and analyze contemporary views and practices of health, wellness, and physical activity through review of: historical and philosophical perspectives; evolving issues and discussions in the health, wellness, and physical activity fields; review of sociocultural influences in professional practices and research paradigms; current recommendations for research-based health, wellness, and physical activity practices and/or behaviors.
 2 cr.